 My guiltiest pleasure is

-If I wasn’t a photographer, I would be
+If I weren’t a photographer, I would be